a diversion to Saskatoon for some fall colours

 I’ve made the 1870 kilometre round-trip journey from Winnipeg, Manitoba, to Saskatoon, Saskatchewan, several times.
 Each visit has shown me a different flavour of this beautiful Prairie city

-I’d been to Saskatoon before and remember being impressed by this lovely small city, but the trip this year gave me insight into the reason people move to Saskatoon and are soon enamoured with its history and culture, subtle beauty, quality of life, and ease of getting around.
+I’d been to Saskatoon before and remember being impressed by this lovely small city, but a recent trip gave me insight into the reason people move to Saskatoon and are soon enamoured with its history and culture, subtle beauty, quality of life, and ease of getting around.

 Delta Bessborough Hotel